Kong Ingress Controller and Ingress Class

 Configuring the controller ingress class

 CONTROLLER_INGRESS_CLASS environment variable)

-specifies the ingress class expected by the Kubernetes Ingress Controller.
+specifies the ingress class expected by the Kong Ingress Controller.
 By default,

 it expects the

 Loading resources by class

 The Kong Ingress Controller translates a variety of Kubernetes resources into

 Kong configuration.
 Broadly speaking, we can separate these resources into two

 - Resources that the controller translates directly into Kong configuration.